 28. Keep players involved in community events

 A gaming community extends far beyond the actual device.
 Most diehard fans of a game participate in its community across a range of media, including forums, Twitch streams, live tournaments, and more.
-Keep players updated on championship games, or developer AMAs on your social media platform of choice, by sending push notifications in real-time.
+One best practices for keeping morale and engagement high is to update players on championship games, or developer AMAs on your social media platform of choice, by sending push notifications in real-time.

 29. Upsell users to a higher-tier subscription

 The ingenious tactic made famous by the Fortnite franchise, subscription-based games are a great way of giving users an individualized gaming experience based on what they’re willing to pay for.
 Make sure your users are aware of the different subscriptions you offer, and how higher-tier subscriptions offer a premium gaming experience.
 For example, more levels, better-quality cosmetics, more loot boxes, access to VIP sectors of the game, etc.

 30. Make your push notification a game within a game

 Style it like a randomized loot box, or a roulette wheel – and direct them to make an in-app purchase at the same time.
 Offer them a discount at random – 15%, 30%, or 50% – if they click on the notification.
 For players who were on the verge of making a purchase, it may be the nudge they need.
 And if not, it gets them engaging with the app, and may get them thinking for next time.

 Do you have any tips or advice for us to bulk up our list?
 Would you like to gain access to our comprehensive playbook of best practices for push notifications?
 Drop us a line at email@example.com or get in touch with one of our experts.